I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 We saw some incredible scenery going by and we spent most of the day sat on the front deck enjoying the sunshine.

-The temperatures did get pretty high but there was a breeze that was lovely and we could always go inside whenever we wanted.
+The temperatures did get pretty high, but there was a lovely breeze, and we could always go inside whenever we wanted.

-The Merlijn has air conditioning everywhere and we definitely used it a lot during this cruise.
+The Merlijn has air conditioning everywhere – and we definitely needed it during this cruise.

-There was always a bowl of fruit too and biscuits on top of the coffee machine which I loved.
+There was always a bowl of fruit too,and biscuits on top of the coffee machine.

-The Merlijn in total had 6 crew members onboard.
-The owners Coen and Cristina, June, Adam and Steliyan who worked on the ship and Lia who was our guide.
+The Merlijn had six crew members onboard: the owners, Coen and Cristina, June, Adam, and Steliyan, who worked on the ship, and Lia, who was our guide.

 It was interesting to see just how many jobs each person did, you’d see Adam in the bar one minute and the next day cleaning something on the front of the boat.
 A very talented team.

-Their 45km cycle had turned into closer to 55km and they also hiked up to a castle on a hill.
-All in 37+ degree weather.
+Their 45km cycle had turned into closer to 55km.
+They also hiked up to a castle on a hill – all in 37+ degree heat!

 They had a great day, but I’m completely sure that I made the right decision to stay onboard.